ktraister/endless_waltz/README.md

    - terraform IAC for non-k8s resources
 - [ ] start padding the message with random data to prevent length attacks
    - pad should be random, use delimeter like "###" to signify padding
+- [ ] Write Desktop application for client and server
-- [ ] setup server to interact with cloud/prod env
+- [ ] setup API keys for random server to be used for pad persistance
-   - I wont be looking at the logs for messages, and wont want them decrypted until I'm ready
-   - add a flag, localdev is good as is
+   - API keys will be optional, but old pads will be cleaned up without the key being used
+   - thats some primo encryption

 ### At this point, we're ready for the deepweb and linux users